parthp137/Weather-Forecast/README.md

-# Weather Now – Live Weather Web App
+# Weather Forecast – Live Weather Web App

 Weather Now is a front-end web project designed to display real-time weather data using the user’s current location or a manually entered city.
 It features a modern dark-themed interface with glassy cards, icons, and responsive styling.
 It is built using HTML, CSS, and JavaScript.